smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: The hottest NSAs did not grow enough to correct canopy inequity

-"...none of Baltimore’s hottest neighborhoods saw enough growth to even approach correcting the \[tree canopy\] inequity."
+“…none of Baltimore’s hottest neighborhoods saw enough growth to even approach correcting the \[tree canopy\] inequity.”

 #### Supporting Code